chazzka/clanekforest/clanek.md

 This is usually done by adding a set of whiskers to a box plot.
 The most straightforward selection of the whiskers the min-max of the dataset.
 This is not desired since the min-max would not cover possible later anomalies.
-Instead, two other variations are tested, Notched box and adjusted box
+Instead, two other variations are tested, the *Notched box* and the *Adjusted box*.
+#### Notched box
+Notched box plots apply a "notch" or narrowing of the box around the median.
+Notches are useful in offering a rough guide of the significance of the difference of medians; if the notches of two boxes do not overlap, this will provide evidence of a statistically significant difference between the medians.
+The boundaries of the notches can be obtained

 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, as in the original article) and a random value is selected out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.